8 Health Benefits of Green Tea You Haven’t Heard Before

 A recent review of studies published in the journal Phytomedicine revealed evidence that green tea can reduce anxiety, boost memory and attention, and increase overall brain function.
-Researchers have discovered that green tea extract particularly enhances the working memory, which could prove useful in future treatments for dementia.
+A small study found that green tea extract particularly enhances the working memory, which could prove useful in future treatments for dementia.
 (If you’re looking for another way to get these perks, try this matcha smoothie recipe.)

 Clear up acne